-The university provides fire safety education for all residence hall occupants in mandatory meetings at the beginning of each academic school year and by publishing fire safety information in the Campus Housing Guide provided to all residential students.
+The university provides fire safety education for all residence hall occupants in mandatory meetings at the beginning of each academic school year and by publishing fire safety information in the Guide to Campus Housing provided to all residential students.
 The UMHB Police Department and City of Belton Fire Department conduct training for residential assistant and hall directors.